amedia-ops/docker-geminabox/README.md

-Geminabox docker image running on a minimal Alpine Linux, ruby 2.2 + nginx and s6 as a process manager.
+Geminabox docker image running on a minimal Ubuntu 14.04, ruby 2.2 + nginx and s6 as a process manager.
 This image is using basic auth with a single user

 Geminabox docker image